Configuring webMethods.io MFT Settings

 Maximum incoming speed (Kb/sec) Type the maximum allowable speed in kilobytes per second for inbound transfers across all listeners.

-Active time window Select the required days of a week you want the server to be available to the user.
+Active time window Select the days of a week you want the server to be available to the user.

-- When you configure the file name filters for Listener Preferences and Users, the User file name filter configuration overrides the Listener Preferences configuration.
+• When you configure the file name filters for Listener Preferences and Users, the User file name filter configuration overrides the Listener Preferences configuration.

-- The file name filter is applied on the filename received by the server.
+• The file name filter is applied on the filename received by the server.
 For example, if a .pdf file is uploaded after changing the file extension to .txt, then webMethods.io MFT considers it as a .txt file when applying the filters.

-Patterns Click to add one or more patterns to restrict particular operation for certain files, and specify the following details:
+Patterns Click to add one or more patterns to restrict a particular operation for certain files, and specify the following details:

-• Command: Select a operation to restrict ( List, Upload, Download or Rename) from the list.
+• Command.
+Select a operation to restrict ( List, Upload, Download or Rename) from the list.

-• Filter type: Select a filter type (Starts with, Ends with, or Contains) from the list.
+• Filter type.
+Select a filter type (Starts with, Ends with, or Contains) from the list.

-• File name: Type a portion of the file name that the Filter type criterion should evaluate (for example, “exe”).
+• File name.
+Type a portion of the file name that the Filter type criterion should evaluate (for example, “exe”).

 Block paths matching these patterns Click to restrict access to specific folders and subfolders in the file system, and specify the following: